Analysis | How the 15% US Minimum Corporate Tax Would Work

 4. What do economists think of the idea?

 In general, they’re not big fans.
 Many say that it would be much simpler to raise the corporate tax rate or eliminate tax breaks that many lawmakers consider too generous.
 Another major critique of the bill as originally drafted was that some companies wouldn’t be able to claim all the deductions allowed under the tax code, notably tax benefits known as depreciation for investments in equipment and buildings.
-But a late deal struck to secure the pivotal vote of Senator Kyrsten Sinema of Arizona would create an exemption for depreciation tax deductions.
+But a late deal struck to secure Sinema’s vote would create an exemption for depreciation tax deductions, which greatly benefits manufacturers.
+Sinema also pushed for another last-minute amendment to the bill that allows private equity portfolio companies to be counted separately from their owners, which means they are less likely to be affected by the tax.

 The bill as originally drafted would have raised about $313 billion over a decade, according to Congress’s non-partisan scorekeeper, the Joint Committee on Taxation, making it the biggest tax increase in the bill.
-That number will be revised based on the changes that Sinema demanded.
+That number will be revised downward based on the changes made to the tax to benefit manufacturers and private equity companies.

 6. Is this related to the 15% global minimum tax?